tise-genene/saasskillbridge/SUPABASE_SETUP.md

 ## Step 3: Configure Environment Variables

-1. In your SkillBridge project root, create a `.env.local` file:
+1. In your Eagle Tutorials project root, create a `.env.local` file:

 ```bash
 # Create the file